 Like a Prayer: Can You Be Queer and Religious?

-Savitz’s short documentary, Like a Prayer: Can You Be Queer and Religious?, which she co-produced, directed, shot, and edited was one of the standout projects of the EVA1 “Share Your Vision” Film Contest.
-The mini doc was created for Them, a division of Teen Vogue, and was shot with the EVA1 with some B-camera interview footage with the Lumix GH5S.
+Under them.’s concept, vision and direction, Savitz’s produced, shot, and edited the Condé Nast publication’s Like a Prayer: Can You Be Queer and Religious?, which was one of the standout projects of the EVA1 “Share Your Vision” Film Contest.
+The mini doc was created for them., Condé Nast’s LGBTQ+ publication, and was shot with the EVA1 with some B-camera interview footage with the Lumix GH5S.
 “I was interested in creating a piece that celebrated the intersectionality of religion and sexual orientation, and asked, how do you reconcile a belief in God with your LGBTQ identity?
 To most people, being queer and religious is inherently antithetical.
 This piece explores the grey area there,” says Savitz.
 “They (Them) came to me because I have a background that is entrenched in presenting sexual orientation on film.
 It wound up being an incredible journey following these three people who all have very different stories and outcomes in terms of their current relationship with their religions, and putting it together visually was fascinating.”

 Savitz’s main challenge was time since the project was completed from start to finish in a month, including her edit.
 “The biggest obstacle was not knowing our locations beforehand, not knowing the lighting situation we would be in, and not knowing how much time we would have,” reveals Savitz.
 “We had a five-person team working on the project, so we only had a few hands-on deck while moving around New York City.”